Deep learning with hybrid frequency differencing and principal component analysis for 21-cm foreground and beam mitigation: Results

-Figure~\ref{fig:pk1d_cosine} shows the auto- and cross-power spectrum ratios under Cosine beam convolution.
-Compared with the no-beam and Gaussian beam cases, all three UNet–based methods experience stronger suppression, which is already visible at large scales ($k<\hmpc$) and increases toward higher $k$.
-At $k < 0.1 \hmpc$, both FD+UNet and PCA+UNet underestimate the cross-power by approximately 5-8\%, with the deficit exceeding 20\% around $k\simeq0.2 \hmpc$.
+Fig.~\ref{fig:pk1d_cosine} shows the auto- and cross-power-spectrum ratios under cosine beam convolution.
+Compared with the no-beam and Gaussian beam cases, all three UNet-based methods experience stronger suppression, which is already visible at large scales ($k<\hmpc$) and increases toward higher $k$.
+At $k < 0.1 \hmpc$, both FD+UNet and PCA+UNet underestimate the cross-power by approximately 5\%–8\%, with the deficit exceeding 20\% around $k\simeq0.2 \hmpc$.
 In contrast, the hybrid model remains statistically consistent with unity within the $1\sigma$ level across large scales and exhibits relatively smaller deviations at smaller scales, indicating a more accurate recovery of the true power spectrum.
-This again demonstrates that the hybrid approach most effectively alleviates the large-scale suppression caused by the frequency-dependent sidelobes of the Cosine beam.
-The third panel includes the pure HI field convolved with the Cosine beam and the PCA-only reconstruction for reference.
-The strong suppression in the beam-convolved HI case illustrates the intrinsic loss of small-scale power, while the UNet–based models recover much of this loss and achieve noticeably better correlations than the PCA result.
+This again demonstrates that the hybrid approach most effectively alleviates the large-scale suppression caused by the frequency-dependent sidelobes of the cosine beam.
+At the same time, the hybrid method exhibits a mild positive bias in the autopower spectrum over part of the scale range, possibly due to the slight reinforcement of overlapping HI signal components when combining the two inputs, as also seen in Fig.~\ref{fig:pk1d_gauss}.
+The third panel includes the pure HI field convolved with the cosine beam and the PCA-only reconstruction for reference.
+The strong suppression in the beam-convolved HI case illustrates the intrinsic loss of small-scale power, while the UNet-based models recover much of this loss and achieve noticeably better correlations than the PCA result.

-Figure~\ref{fig:pk2d_cosine} presents the 2D auto- and cross-power spectra $P(k_\perp,k_\parallel)$ under Cosine beam convolution.
-All three UNet–based methods reproduce the overall anisotropic structure of the target power spectra, with contours that broadly follow the true distribution across the $k_\perp$–$k_\parallel$ plane.
-Compared with the Gaussian beam case, the Cosine beam leads to an overall reduction in power across the $k_\perp$–$k_\parallel$ plane but does not significantly distort the anisotropic pattern.
-The hybrid maintains the closest match to the target, though the differences from FD+UNet and PCA+UNet remain relatively small, indicating that all three approaches achieve comparable recovery of the 2D power spectra under this more challenging beam model.
+Fig.~\ref{fig:pk2d_cosine} shows the reconstructed 2D power spectra under cosine beam convolution.
+The overall anisotropic structure in $P(k_\perp,k_\parallel)$ is well preserved by all UNet-based methods, with only a moderate suppression of power compared to the Gaussian case.
+The hybrid provides the closest agreement with the target, while FD+UNet and PCA+UNet show comparable performance.
+The quadrupole $P_2(k)$ is also broadly consistent with the target on large scales, indicating that the RSD signal remains robust under this more complex beam model.
+In contrast, the PCA-only method exhibits clear distortions in both the 2D power spectra and the quadrupole amplitude.